ppedrokkk/DiscordOrOtherSomething/README.md

 # DiscordOrOtherSomething
-some themes and addons for BetterDiscord or other discord client mods
+some themes and plugins for BetterDiscord or other discord client mods